badeggg/mock-api/README.md

 according to mock configuration.
 Mock configuration should be placed on `fake-services` folder on project root directory.

-'mock-api' will create a file named `.mockingLocation` on project root to indicate the http mocking location(replace string 'http' with 'ws' to get websocket mocking location).
+'Mock-api' will create a file named `.mockingLocation` on project root to indicate the http mocking location(replace string 'http' with 'ws' to get websocket mocking location).

-'mock-api' exports a function which returns a promise that will resolve the mocking server.
+'Mock-api' exports a function which returns a promise that will resolve the mocking server.
 Mocking srever is an instance of [http.Server](https://nodejs.org/dist/latest-v16.x/docs/api/http.html#class-httpserver).
 `mockingServer.getHttpLocation()` to get http mocking location,